yogsototh/yblog/Scratch/fr/blog/Absorb-Github-Events.md

 To be able to absorb such amount of data you generally don't parse completely the data.

 Another provider is facebook.
-Their approach is much nicer.
+Their approach is much nicer for the developer.
 You declare an %https entry point and they send you the data by making `POST` calls.
-It is then much easier to dispatch the packet between multiple host using `haproxy` for example.
+It is then much easier to dispatch the packet between multiple hosts using a load balancer such as `haproxy` for example.

 Concerning github, I am not fond of their method to retrieve their data.
 It is kind of the worse of facebook and twitter.
-You have to ask yourself for data.
-But if you want to receive more data you'll have to find a way to synchronize the ETAG.
+Worse than that, if the number of events per second is superior to some threshold you start losing events!

 So, now the choice of the weapon we'll use to handle that.
 It is 2015 and it is out of question to use low-level and/or error prone technology.